• Skip to primary navigation

 Along with making sure your instructions are clear, you have to consider the overall user experience.
 Are you actually giving patients a clear pathway to finding a physician?

-Sometimes, it’s not even a technical component that negatively affects the user experience, but a lack of information or issues with how you present it.
+Sometimes, it’s not even a technical component that negatively affects the user experience.
+It can be a lack of information or issues with how you present it.
 For example, if your physician finder includes physicians in multiple specialties and patients need to know the specialty to select their physician, then there should either be an option to filter by specialty or to see the specialty in the results.
 In our own experience at Health Connective, we’ve seen several physician finders that force the patient to click on each individual profile to see the specialty.
 That’s very time-consuming and a poor user experience.

 3. Make sure current physician profiles are up to date.

-This should go without saying, but if your ultimate goal is to connect patients to physicians who use your devices, then you need to make sure you are providing accurate information.
-Details like the physician’s location, phone number, website, etc. can change over time, so it is important to check in with your physicians regularly to make sure the information you have is up to date.
+It is important to check in with your physicians regularly to make sure your finder information is up to date.
 This is another common issue we see, where medtech companies never check on the information to the point that it is woefully out of date.

 Along these lines, it’s also important to consider solutions that make it easy for your team to update data as needed.
 If it’s a pain to get information updated, there is a good chance your team will fall behind on doing it.
 When the information is out of date, it doesn’t help patients or your company.
 Remember, you’re trying to provide value to your patients and your customers.